 You will undertake inquiry-based learning, learn how to apply physical and behavioural sciences to nursing, study evidence-based practice principles, and benefit from academic mentorship.This program is designed for high-achievers and students in the Advanced degree program are automatically enrolled in The Academy.
 The Academy offers interdisciplinary leadership programs, professional development, and local and international internship and engagement opportunities.

 This degree has accreditation and approval from the Nurses and Midwifery Board Australia.
 Graduates will be eligible to apply for registration as a registered nurse in Australia.

 Number one Nursing School in Australia (by Centre for World University Rankings - CWUR), and in the Top 100 in the world (QS World University Ranking).

-Students must maintain a grade point average of 5.5 or above to remain in the course.
+Students must maintain a grade point average of 5.5 or above to remain in the program.
 Those who do not maintain this average will be transferred to the Bachelor of Nursing.

 Start your unlimited journey today.

 As a Nursing graduate, you can look forward to career opportunities in:

 - Disability services

 - Rehabilitation services